 When done well, brand emails work.
-In fact, nearly half (48%) of Scandinavian consumers say they enjoy receiving emails from some brands.
+In fact, well over a third (39%) of consumers say they enjoy receiving emails from some brands.
 But too often, brands are getting the recipe wrong.
-So how can you give Scandinavian shoppers what they really want?
+So how can you give German shoppers what they really want?

-Consumers want to hear from brands, but on their own terms.
-When it comes to engaging with customers via email, personalised content is the most popular (54%), followed by limited and exclusive stock items (41%).
-Meanwhile, 41% of respondents say repetitive or unimaginative emails drive them to unsubscribe, followed by unsubstantiated claims about brand purpose (35%) and biased/partisan commentary on social or political issues (34%).
+Consumers want to hear from you, but on their own terms.
+When it comes to engaging with customers via email, personalised content is the most popular (49%), followed by limited and exclusive stock items (40%).
+Meanwhile, 41% of respondents say repetitive or unimaginative emails drive them to unsubscribe, followed by partisan/biased commentary on elections (36%), and biased/partisan commentary on social or political issues (34%).

 Personal preference is often determined by lived experience.
-And over half (53%) of Scandinavian consumers appreciate thoughtful marketing, such as the chance to opt out of communications around Mother's Day or Father's Day.
+And nearly half (47%) of German consumers appreciate thoughtful marketing, such as the chance to opt out of communications around Mother's Day or Father's Day.